 My collection of fridge magnets

-Several years ago I started collecting fridge magnets.
-From all places I visited.
+Several years ago, I started collecting fridge magnets.
+From all the places I visited.

 The rules

-I decided to have some kind of rules to not buy just any random magnet:
+I decided to have some rules to not buy just any random magnet:

-- if it is a city then I have to stay for a night, eat something
+- if it is a city, then I have to stay overnight, eat something

 - unless I went there for one day sightseeing